 “You Can’t Improve What You Don’t Measure!”

-Small businesses must be well informed to survive in a competitive environment and one of the vital competency they must develop is to read and understand important financial statements.
+Small businesses must be well-informed to survive in a competitive environment and one of the vital competencies they must develop is to read and understand important financial statements.
 Understanding essential financial statements such as ‘Trial Balance’, ‘Balance Sheet’, and ‘Profit and Loss statements is of utmost importance, as these reports over the period of time ensure the business is sustainable, profitable as well as can survive the ever-changing market.

 Businesses engaged in financial activities need constant information on a variety of parameters such as market demand, market share, price, competitive activity, cost of production, investment, cost of capital, and statutory levies.
-Of these, one of the most vital one is financial information such as revenues, costs, capital, salaries, loans and investments.
-If you take an example of a household, information on items such as salary earned by the principal wage earner, expenses incurred on running the household, school fees and price of vegetables would be some of the information required on a regular basis and this would constitute financial information.
+Of these, one of the most vital ones is financial information such as revenues, costs, capital, salaries, loans, and investments.
+If you take an example of a household, information on items such as salary earned by the principal wage earner, expenses incurred on running the household, school fees, and price of vegetables would be some of the information required regularly will ensure a strong financial position of any household or a business.

 One of the methods of collecting and storing financial information is the double entry method where for every amount of money transacted there will be a debit entry in one account and a credit entry in another account.
 All the accounts will either have a credit balance or a debit balance.

-In order to ensure that the data recorded is correctly done and stored, accountants use a tool known as the trial balance.
-The trial balance will allow the accountant to prepare the information that can later be utilised for generating important financial statements such as the balance sheet and the profit and loss statement (also known as the income statement).
+To ensure that the data recorded is correctly done and stored, accountants use a tool known as the trial balance.
+The trial balance will allow the accountant to prepare the information that can later be utilized for generating important financial statements such as the balance sheet and the profit and loss statement (also known as the income statement).

-The balance sheet is the financial state of affairs of a company on any given day, usually the last day of the financial year (typically March 31 each year in case of India).
-It gives an accurate picture of the company on that particular day in financial terms represented by assets, liabilities and equity.
+The balance sheet is a company’s financial state of affairs on any given day, usually the last day of the financial year (typically March 31 each year in the case of India).
+It gives an accurate picture of the company on that particular day in financial terms represented by assets, liabilities, and equity.
 In the household example, the family can take stock of the year gone by and plan to balance the accounts either by borrowing if there is a shortage or by saving if there is an excess.

 The profit and loss statement is the financial state of affairs of a company for a given period usually a financial year encapsulated in the form of either a profit or loss for the company.
 Typically, companies make a profit and loss statement for a quarter or even a month to help the company assess its performance vis-à-vis objectives set.
 In the household example, the family tends to make a profit and loss statement every month coinciding with the receipt of salary for the month.

 Based on the important financial statements of the company people can come to conclusions about the financial health of the company and take steps to engage with that company.
 Similarly, these statements are among the more important reports for small businesses.
 These reports assess the financial performance of any business in the respective financial year.

 What is Trial Balance